AlviseDeFaveri/alvise.xyz/content/posts/writing-software-for-a-sounding-rocket/index.md

 ## Target altitude

-Let's start from the _target altitude_: the idea is that the nearer your **apogee** (the highest point of the rocket's flight) is to the target altitude, the more points you gain.
+Let's start from the _target altitude_: the idea is that the nearer the **apogee** (the highest point of the rocket's flight) is to the target altitude, the more points you gain.
 For example, if two teams are competing in the 3km category, and one reaches 2900m of maximum altitude while the other one reaches 3500m, the former will get more points, regardless of which one flew the highest.

 Note that, in order to target an _exact_ altitude, the rocket must be able to _control_ its speed and _predict_ the apogee in real-time.
 Needless to say, this can be quite challenging for a group of students, especially with a rocket that can reach a peak speed of over 1000km/h.
 Here's where the fun starts!